sascha432/esp8266-kfc-fw/README.md

 ### Sensor

 Plugin for different sensors.
-Supply Voltage/Battery with charging indicator, BME280, BME680, CCS811, HLW8012, LM75A, DS3231, INA219, DHT11, DHT22, AM2301 and system metrics.
+Supply Voltage/Battery with charging indicator, BME280, BME680, CCS811, HLW8012, LM75A, DS3231, INA219, DHT11, DHT22, AM2301, BH1750FVI, Motion sensors and system metrics
-Support for native WebUI and MQTT.
+Support for native WebUI and MQTT

+### Mpr121Touchpad

+Support for capacitive touch pads using the MPR121 sensor.
+With gestures detection

 ### Switch

-Plugin for relays and other devices connected to GPIO pins, for example Sonoff basic.
-Support for native WebUI and MQTT.
+Plugin for relays and other devices connected to GPIO pins, for example Sonoff basic Support for native WebUI and MQTT.

 ### Alarm

-Plugin for up to 10 different alarms, single alarm or repeated on daily basis.
+Plugin for up to 10 different alarms, single alarm or repeated on daily basis

 ### Clock